Dual Free Adaptive Mini-batch SDCA for Empirical Risk Minimization: Introduction

-One fascinating algorithmic change which turned out to improve the convergence in practice is so-called \emph{importance sampling}, i.e., a step when we sample coordinate $i$ with arbitrary probability $p_i$ \cite{zhao2014stochastic,schmidt2015non, csiba2015stochastic, csiba2015primal,schmidt2015non, richtarik2013optimal}.
-It turns out that the algorithm which employs a non-uniform sampling outperforms the na\"ive uniform selection and in some cases help to decrease the number of iterations needed to achieve a desired accuracy by few folds.
+One fascinating algorithmic change which turned out to improve the convergence in practice is so-called \emph{importance sampling}, i.e. a step when we sample coordinate $i$ with arbitrary probability $p_i$ \cite{zhao2014stochastic, csiba2015stochastic, csiba2015primal,schmidt2015non, richtarik2013optimal}.
+This turns out to outperform the na\"ive uniform selection and in some cases help to decrease the number of iterations needed to achieve a desired accuracy by few folds.

-\paragraph{Assumptions.} In this work we assume that $\forall i\in \{1,\dots,n\}:=[n]$, the loss function $\ell_i$ is $\tilde L_i$-smooth with $\tilde L_i>0$, i.e. for any given $\beta, \delta \in \R$, we have
+\paragraph{Assumptions.} In this work we assume that $\forall i\in \{1,\dots,n\}:=[n]$, the loss function $\phi_i$ is $\tilde L_i$-smooth with $\tilde L_i>0$, i.e. for any given $\beta, \delta \in \R$, we have